 - Carry warm clothing as the early morning chilling breeze cant be tolerated by all.

 - Nobody can guarantee the sighting of Tigers & Leopards.
 Don’t be disappointed, enjoy so much more nature offers at each of these national parks and wildlife sanctuaries.

 Plan your Jungle Safari Holidays Trip

-Generally, the national parks and wildlife sanctuaries are closed for public during the monsoon season which varies across India.
+Generally, the national parks and wildlife sanctuaries are closed for the public during the monsoon season which varies across India.
 They may also be closed for a weekly off day or some national/local holidays like the festivals.
-Book your forest range entrance in advance, either online wherever available or through the tour operators, hotels & resorts etc. Charges applicable for Jungle Safari are national park entrance fees, vehicle charges, guide charges.
+Book your forest range entrance in advance, either online wherever available or through the tour operators, hotels & resorts, etc. Charges applicable for the safari are national park entrance fees, vehicle charges, guide charges.
 Naturalist guides would be useful in sighting, learning, observing and more.